iremcelikk/JAVA101-Arrays/README.md

 # JAVA101-Arrays

-1-HarmonicMean -> Description: Calculates harmonic mean of a list
+1-HarmonicMean -> Description: Calculates harmonic mean of a array

-2-NearestNumber -> Description: Finds the nearest big and small number from the entered list according to entered number
+2-NearestNumber -> Description: Finds the nearest big and small number from the entered array according to entered number

 3-BLetterWithStars -> Description: Draws B letter with stars